Do PAC-Learners Learn the Marginal Distribution?: Detailed Proofs of Section Reference

-We first discuss the close connection between TV-learning and uniform convergence, or more accurately, the relaxed notion of uniform estimation.
-Intuitively, it is clear that TV-learnability and uniform estimation are closely related.
+We first discuss the close connection between density estimation and uniform estimation.
+Intuitively, it is clear the notions are intimately related.
 In fact, they essentially only differ in their quantification: the former promises that with a large enough sample from any fixed $D \in \mathscr{P}$, we can estimate $d_D(h, h')$ for all pairs $h,h' \in H$, while the latter promises that with a large enough sample from any fixed \textit{pair} $(D,h)$, we can estimate $d_D(h,h')$ for all $h' \in H$.

-With this in mind, one might hope to show TV-learning and uniform estimation are equivalent.
-Of course, in general this is too much to hope for, since uniform estimation implies the class has uniformly bounded metric entropy, while TV-learning does not (any fixed-distribution class is trivially TV-learnable for instance, but may not have bounded metric entropy).
-We show this is the only barrier: under UBME, TV-learning and uniform estimation are indeed equivalent. \begin{theorem} If $(\mathscr{P},X,H)$ has a uniform estimator on $n_{\text{UE}}(\varepsilon,\delta)$ samples, then $(\mathscr{P},X,H)$ is ETV-learnable in
+With this in mind, one might hope to show density and uniform estimation are equivalent.
+In general this cannot be true since uniform estimation implies the class has uniformly bounded metric entropy, while density estimation does not (any fixed-distribution class has a trivial density estimator!).
+We show this is the only barrier: assuming UBME, density and uniform estimation are indeed equivalent. \begin{theorem} If $(\mathscr{P},X,H)$ has a uniform estimator on $n_{\text{UE}}(\varepsilon,\delta)$ samples, then it has a density estimator on